A breakdown of the benefits of camellia oil for the skin and how to use camellia oil for skin care.

 A non-comedogenic oil doesn’t clog pores and can be applied to the skin without issues.
 Camellia oil falls into this category with a rating of 1.

 3. Moisturizes Skin

-Camellia oil is non-greasy, quickly absorbed into the skin and make an excellent moisturizer.
+Camellia oil is non-greasy, quickly absorbed into the skin, and makes an excellent moisturizer.

-It’s light and silky texture helps it sink into the skin without leaving behind any residue.
+Its light and silky texture help it sink into the skin without leaving behind any residue.
 It also softens the skin.